A blog within a blog

 We have been adding just under three hundred cases a day.
 Believe it or not this requires quite a bit of work.
 My view is that when we reach 80,000 cases (quite soon), the daily additions will be reduced to make sure that the quality of what is added is as good as it can be.

-July is always the quietist month of the year, and come August the figures just begin to climb back.
+July is always our quietist month of the year, and come August the figures just begin to climb back.
 Thus it was and thus, it seems, it still is.
 The simple thing is that the higher courts close in July, lawyers are on holiday before the school holiday rush, and of course law students are long gone.

-Joy, as always, is short can only be short lived, and you (yes, you) must return to case law.
+Joy, as always, can only be short lived, and you (yes, you) must return to case law.
 We have it and are doing what we can to make sure that whatever you need is here.

 We are now well beyond where we were before the upgrade.
 We have added back just about all the cases we had and have another 20k on top.
 There remains a lot of programmatic tidying up to do, which will happen over the next few weeks.